umee-network/docs/docs/users/governance/new-asset-listing-proposal.md

-# New Asset Listing Guide
+# Creating a New Asset Listing Proposal

 Umee allows users to lend and borrow a wide variety of assets across chains in a trustless manner.
 Umee follows a formal listing process that allows the protocol to assess risk using a targeted framework that scrutinizes key risk areas including market risk (volume, volatility, market cap), centralization of asset, protocol risk, etc.